Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: The slow control system

 \subsection{Improved PID control for thermal regulation}

-Maintaining the thermal stability of the detector system at approximately 170~K requires a reliable control system capable of balancing the constant cooling power of the GM cooler with a dynamically adjusted heat load.
+Maintaining the thermal stability of the detector system at approximately $\mathrm{170~K}$ requires a reliable control system capable of balancing the constant cooling power of the GM cooler with a dynamically adjusted heat load.
 This is achieved using resistive heaters, whose current is governed by a feedback loop running on the PLC.
-A standard linear PID controller~\cite{lakeshore_pid_appendix} is insufficient for this application due to susceptibility to integral wind-up and overshoot.
-We have therefore developed and implemented a custom, non-linear PID algorithm designed for enhanced robustness and adaptability.
+While a standard linear PID controller~\cite{lakeshore_pid_appendix} is effective for maintaining steady-state equilibrium, we found it inadequate for the highly dynamic phases of operation, such as xenon liquefaction, filling and setpoint adjustment.
+In these scenarios, the system experiences large, sudden thermal load variations.
+A standard linear controller typically suffers from slow response times to these massive disturbances or significant integral saturation, leading to severe overshoot during the stabilization phase.
+Even with signal filtering, the linear response does not effectively manage the non-linear thermodynamic behavior of the system during phase transitions.
+We have therefore developed and implemented a custom, non-linear PID algorithm designed for enhanced robustness and adaptability~\cite{85c4d1c00a4b43a7a2aad5174c969473}.

-The objective of algorithm is to compute the optimal heater current, I$_{\mathrm{heater}}$, based on three components: a proportional term (T$_{\mathrm{P}}$), an integral term (T$_{\mathrm{I}}$), and a derivative term (T$_{\mathrm{D}}$).
-The final control output is determined by a non-linear combination of these terms, which gives greater weight to the dominant term while providing a damped overall response:
+The algorithm computes the heater current, $\mathrm{I_{heater}}$, from a nonlinear combination of proportional ($\mathrm{T_{P}}$), integral ($\mathrm{T_{I}}$), and derivative ($\mathrm{T_{D}}$) terms.
+This formulation weights the dominant term more heavily while ensuring a damped overall response:

-To achieve anti-saturation and robust performance against sensor fluctuation, the proportional and integral terms employ a sign-preserving logarithmic function, defined as $\mathrm{f(x) = sgn(x) \cdot \log \left( \left| x \right|+1 \right)}$.
-The pressure error $\mathrm{\epsilon_{\mathrm{p}}(t)}$ is calculated from a Kalman-filtered pressure signal $\mathrm{\tilde{p}(t)}$, which provides a robust estimate of the pressure trend while suppressing high-frequency noise.
-This noise resilience is particularly critical for the derivative term, which is computed from the slope of the filtered signal.

-This customized algorithm offers robustness over a standard linear PID controller.
-The logarithmic function $\mathrm{f(x)}$ naturally prevents integral wind-up and dampens the system reaction to large, sudden setpoint changes or pressure spikes, allowing for a swift response without significant overshoot.
-The final non-linear summation Eq.~(\ref{eq:pid_output}) further stabilizes the control action.
-Crucially, this control logic is highly scalable; for the full-scale RELICS experiment, the fundamental algorithm remains unchanged, requiring only the re-tuning of the gain parameters to adapt to the new system dynamics.
+To ensure robust anti-saturation behavior and mitigate the effects of system fluctuations and sensor noise, a sign-preserving logarithmic function, $\mathrm{f(x) = \mathrm{sgn}(x) \cdot \log ( |x|+1 )}$, is applied to each term.
+The three components are then calculated as: